MobilityData/gtfs-validator/docs/ACCEPTANCE_TESTS.md

 At the end of execution of the two aforementioned steps for every url in the matrix, all the validation reports are gathered in a single folder (`output`) and compared - the percentage of newly invalid datasets is output to the console.
 The final acceptance test report is output at `acceptance_report.json`.
-It includes a summary of both new error types and dropped error types.
+It includes a summary of both new notice types and dropped notice types.
 It also contains a list of "corrupted" sources: sources that could not be taken into account while generating the acceptance test report because of I/O errors, or missing file.

 To finish with, a comment that sums up the acceptance test result is issued on the PR.

-Sample outputs:
+Example output:
 - `acceptance_report.json`
 ```json
 {